Overview

 You can test chlamydia at home by using an at-home test kit that allows you to collect your own samples and send them to a laboratory for testing.
 The kits help you collect a urine sample, genital swab at home, as well as oral and anal swabs for collecting samples.

 Chlamydia can last from one year to up to three years in both men and women if left untreated.
-Therefore it is necessary to seek medical help as soon as you suspect chlamydia.
-It can also cause serious complications if left untreated for long.
+Therefore, it is necessary to seek medical help as soon as you suspect chlamydia.
+It can also cause serious complications if left untreated for a long time.

 The strongest treatment for chlamydia is antibiotic therapy.
 The two most commonly prescribed medications for chlamydia are Azithromycin and Doxycycline.
 Follow your dosing and treatment schedule exactly as prescribed by your doctor.